FeatureBaseDB/www/content/blog/writing-a-client-library.md

 It's a good idea to separate unit tests from integration tests since integration tests depend on a running Pilosa server, and they may take longer to complete.
 Our `Makefile` contains two targets for testing, `make test` runs unit tests and `make test-all` runs both unit and integration tests.

-Integration tests require the Pilosa server is running on the default address, but you can change it using the `PILOSA_BIND` environment variable.
+Integration tests require the Pilosa server to be running on the default address, but you can change it using the `PILOSA_BIND` environment variable.

 ### Continuous Integration